iScrapeData/toolbox/cloud_scraper/README.md

 If you need to work with your processes e.g. view and/or kill, see this article: https://phoenixnap.com/kb/how-to-kill-a-process-in-linux

 # TROUBLESHOOTING
 This section is most useful if you somehow inappropriately alter the code for GCP uploading, logging, or mutex placement.
-As these methods may not throw an error, but will cause your workers to skip all code that follows if used improperly.
-Also, if you use this program on a local computer and network with insufficient resources.
+As these methods may not throw an error, but will cause your workers to skip all code.
+And with concurrent programming rapid calls to GCP logging fails rapidly.

+This section is also useful if you use this program on a local computer and network with insufficient resources.

 And finally, this section is useful because the program just isn't perfect.

 Example:
+Be careful with auto format features in your IDE.
+Here's why:

 Correct

 ```